 Non-Jewish traitors, however, were mostly exempt from this treatment.
 Even Slavs, whom the Nazis considered the next worst scum after the Jews.

 In World War II during the Allied invasion of Vichy-held North Africa, French soldiers cut vital communication lines so orders to fire on the invading American forces couldn't go through.
 The pro-Nazi Vichy government (which was allowed to continue in power in North Africa for political reasons) later sentenced those soldiers for treason, and General Patton refused to exert pressure to get them released because to him a traitor was a traitor, no matter what the cause.

 American voters seem to feel this way in regards to people who switch parties to win elections.
 Senator Arlen Specter lost his primary after switching to a Democrat after over 30 years as a Republican Senator.
-In Alabama, Representative Parker Griffith switched to a Republican barely a year after being elected as a Democrat, and was hammered in a huge defeat in the Republican primary.
+In Alabama, Representative Parker Griffith switched to the Republicans barely a year after being elected as a Democrat, and was hammered in a huge defeat in the Republican primary.